Gaius Shaver

 Gaius Ray "Gus" Shaver (August 14, 1910 – October 11, 1998) was an All-American football player.
 He played at the quarterback and fullback positions for the University of Southern California Trojans football teams from 1929 to 1931.
 He was a consensus All-American in 1931 and led the Trojans that year to a national championship.
 Shaver was also captain of the winning team and the leading rusher in American football at the 1932 Summer Olympic Games.

 Biography

-Early years
+Early life

 Born in Covina, California, Shaver played three seasons at quarterback for the Covina High School football teams.
 He helped lead the Colts to state football championships in 1925 and 1926 and also held the school pole vault record at 12 ft 6 in.

 University of Southern California

 Shaver enrolled at the University of Southern California in 1928 and played on coach Howard Jones "Thundering Herd" football teams from 1929 to 1931.